sciZer0/7/v/README.md

 * **extremely-generous incentives** (automated-donations) to the early blockchain contributors, * **highly-generous incentives** (automated-donations) to each of its contributors.

+Thanks to the sinergy of the advantages, the blockchain has the   unique native token.

-As its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.
+Specifically, as its native token the U blockchain has **the permissionless, secure, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.

-*In other words, the permissionless, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.*
+*In other words, the permissionless, secure, cheapest-to-globally-transfer token with powerfully-decreasing total-supply.*

 Summarizing, the U blockchain, being **highly-decentralized**, is simultaneously